jlpteaching/ECS154B/lab1/lab1.rst

 #.
 Implement a combinational circuit using combinational logic.

 #.
-Implement a combinational circuit using a ROM.
+Implement a simple combinational circuit using a ROM.

+#.
+Implement the combinational circuit from part 1 using a ROM

 For each circuit, please create a sub-circuit with appropriately named inputs and outputs.